neilvidyarthi/beginners-guide-to-todist/chapters/04_Premium_features.md

 ![](figures/adding-project-comment-3.png)

-Project comments is also how you can communicate with your collaborators in a shared project.
+Project comments are also how you can communicate with your collaborators in a shared project.

-You can add task comments by clicking on the dialogue icon next to a task title---if there are no comments associated to a task, you will need to move your pointer there before the icon appears.
+You can add task comments by clicking on the dialogue icon next to a task title---if there are no comments associated with a task, you will need to move your pointer there before the icon appears.

 ![](figures/task-comment.png)